graphery/grapper-doc/src/reference/template.md

 ## `<template></template>`

-The `<template>` tag contains SVG code where dynamic elements are generated using Graphane directives.
-Use standard SVG elements such as `<g>`, `<circle>`, `<rect>`, `<line>`, `<path>`, `<text>`, and others, powered with Graphane directives.
+The `<template>` tag contains SVG code where dynamic elements are generated using Grapper directives.
+Use standard SVG elements such as `<g>`, `<circle>`, `<rect>`, `<line>`, `<path>`, `<text>`, and others, powered with Grapper directives.

 The template can be inserted inline or loaded as an external resource: